intuit/gqlex/README.md

 Of course, the developer can maintain large list of example files to send to the server or to find and replace the relevant string in GraphQL document, but it is a cumbersome solution, hard to maintain etc.

-The ability to manipulate the query or the mutation with ease way, use configuration that enlist the plan [gXPath, Transform Commands and Argument to execute] and execute the planץ
+The ability to manipulate the query or the mutation with ease way, use configuration that enlist the plan [gqlXPath, Transform Commands and Argument to execute] and execute the planץ

 ```
 Configuration
   Plan
     steps
       step 1
-         gXPath (String)
+         gqlXPath (String)
          transform_commands
            transform_command
                command
                argument_object_definition
       step n
-         gXPath (String)
+         gqlXPath (String)
          transform_commands
            transform_command
                command